dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/trees_tutorial/3-trees.md

     {
        //set the values to your nodes to make part of your tree
         // Print the values of the binary tree using Inorder traversal
-        // Remove the value of your own choise from the binary tree
+        // Remove the value of your choice from the binary tree
         // Print the updated values of the binary tree using Inorder traversal
         //call your functions here
     }